-My experience as the fifth recipient of the Norman and Mary Sparnon scholarship to study for three months at the Sogetsu Kaikan, Tokyo spurred me on to strive to higher levels not only for myself but to share my knowledge with my students.
+My experience as the fifth recipient of the Norman and Mary Sparnon scholarship studying for three months at the Sogetsu Kaikan, Tokyo Japan has spurred me on to great heights.
+I continue to strive to higher levels not only for myself but to share my knowledge with not only my students but viewers of my Website and Flickr platforms.

-My students numbers continue to grow, now teaching two full days and 2 half days plus, doing presentations to groups and clubs while exhibiting as often as I can in order to promote the art of Sogetsu
+My students numbers continue to grow, now teaching two and a half days plus ZOOM lessons for out of Sydney students.
+I continue doing presentations to groups and clubs while exhibiting as often as I can in order to promote the art of Sogetsu

 This discipline developed from both Object Design but mainly from the passion to create individual containers for Sogetsu ikebana.
 The journey took me in different directions, which even today holds a great interest.